xrchz/rocketarb/README.md

   the index, you can manually decrement it by editing the wallet file.
 Wasting indices is not a problem for your node, however - the generated validator keys for an unused index will simply remain unused.

+## Do it without a flash loan
+- Pass the `--no-flash-loan` option to use capital (e.g., 16 ETH, or whatever the `--amount` of your minipool deposit is) in your node account instead of a flash loan.
+- Why do this?
+It could reduce the total gas cost, and thereby increase profits.
+You can control the gas limits with the various `--X-gas-limit` options.
+- If you do not have enough capital to additionally cover existing free space in the deposit pool, pass the `--no-use-dp` option.